 Least-squares fitting of geometrical shapes and other predefined functions to the entire data can serve diverse purposes: removal of overall form such as spherical surface, measurement of geometrical parameters or creation of idealised data matching imperfect real topography.
 It is also possible to use the module for generation of artificial data if nothing is fitted and all the geometrical parameters are entered explicitly, altough this still requires providing input data that define the XY points.

-The basic usage requires choose the type of shape to fit, selected as Function type (see the description of fitting shapes), and pressing the following three buttons in given order:
+The basic usage requires choosing the type of shape to fit, selected as Function type (see the description of fitting shapes), and pressing the following three buttons in given order:

 Automatic initial estimate of the parameters.
 Usually the initial estimate is sufficient to proceed with fitting.
 When it is too off it may be necessary to adjust some of the parameters manually to help the least-squares fitting find the correct minimum.
 For some functions the estimation uses a randomly chosen subset of the input data to avoid taking too much time.
 Hence it is non-deterministic and pressing the button again can result in a somewhat different initial parameter estimate.